AdobeDocs/marketo.sv-SE/help/marketo/product-docs/demand-generation/landing-pages/landing-page-templates/guided-landing-page-templates/template-4a.md

 # Mall 4A {#template-4a}

-Högerklicka för att [hämta mall 4A](https://experienceleague.adobe.com/landing/marketo/lp-templates/template-4a.html)
+Högerklicka för att [ladda ned mall 4A](https://experienceleague.adobe.com/landing/marketo/lp-templates/template-4a.html)

 ![](assets/image2015-6-29-16-3a2-3a6.png)